mtgskynote/skynote-node/README.md

 5. ** Production deployment steps**
    1. Once all packages are installed in your production server folder, To copy the opensheetmusicdisplay related contents to client-jb/node_modules
-   2. Create a .env file and set the necessary values inside of it.
+   2. Create a .env file and set the necessary values inside of it (removing the values for VPS_PRIVATE_KEY and VPS_USERNAME)
    3. To start process using 'pm2'
       - run 'pm2 start server.js' (https://pm2.keymetrics.io/docs/usage/process-management/)
         a.
 Put your .env file into the main appskynote directory